 Ideal Candidate Profile

-The ideal candidate will demonstrate the following qualities:
+The ideal candidate must be eligible for registration with the NSCRT and will demonstrate the following qualities:

 • Proven Leadership: Proven Leadership: Extensive experience in the health system, with a profound understanding of the Respiratory Therapy profession and regulatory frameworks.